 Is high-cost, short-term borrowing a good idea?

-Short-term loans offer a quick solution when you get into difficulty with your finances, but they are a very expensive method of borrowing.
+Short-term loans from lenders like Auden offer a quick solution when you get into difficulty with your finances, but they are a very expensive method of borrowing.
 Therefore, you should only consider this as a last resort.
 Short-term loans are unlikely to solve your money problems in the long term, and are not suitable for borrowing over longer periods, or for people who are in serious debt.